amnezia-vpn/amnezia.org-content/docs/en/instructions/03_text-key-connection/03_text-key-connection.md

 ![](https://raw.githubusercontent.com/amnezia-vpn/amnezia.org-content/master/docs/en/instructions/03_text-key-connection/img/tkc_en_2.png)

->If your connection data is in a different format, please refer to the sections connecting using  [QR code], [file] , [manual] or [automatic installation]
+>If your connection data is in a different format, please refer to the sections connecting using  [QR code], [file] ,or [Installing VPN on Server]

 Select "Key as text".